floored1585/pixel-cookbook/README.md

 Requirements
 ------------
 - Only tested on Ubuntu 14.04
-- You must create your own settings.yaml inside the cookbook until I get around to making it a template.
+- You must create your own files/default/authorized_keys until I get around to making it a template.
 - Requires the following cookbooks:
   - [chef-rvm](https://github.com/martinisoft/chef-rvm)
   - [apache2](https://github.com/svanzoest-cookbooks/apache2)